 Totò: The Prince of Laughter

-Totò’s jokes and lines have also made history, working themselves into everyday Italian vernacular.
-One example of this is the saying Signori ci si nasce or “People must be born lords,” meaning that nobility is not linked to a title but to the goodness of one's heart.
+- Totò’s jokes and lines have also made history, working themselves into everyday Italian vernacular.
+One example of this is the saying signori ci si nasce or “you'r born a lord,” meaning that nobility is not linked to a title, but to the goodness of one's heart.

-Suggested Totò Movies: I soliti ignoti (Totò has only a minor part in this movie, but it can be found in English), La banda degli onesti, Totò Peppino e la malafemmina, Miseria e nobiltà, Toto' truffa 62, e Guardie e ladri.
+I soliti ignoti (Totò has only a minor part in this movie, but it can be found in English), La banda degli onesti, Totò, Peppino e la malafemmina, Miseria e nobiltà, Toto' truffa 62, i Tartassati e Guardie e ladri.

 If you are looking for movies from Totò just go on youtube and search for "Totò film completo" or if you need subtitle ( but very few are available with subtitiles ) "Totò film completo sottotitoli"